 - The diabetes medicine Actos, which has been linked to heart attack, heart failure and other conditions

 - The drug Zofran, which is used to prevent nausea and vomiting

 - The dry acid concentrate GranuFlo, which is used during dialysis to clean blood

 In some cases, a manufacturing defect can make a normally safe drug dangerous for human consumption.
 Prescription and over-the-counter drugs may be recalled under these circumstances.
 Not all dangerous drugs are recalled, however.
 The Food and Drug Administration (FDA) may discover that a drug has the potential to cause harm and force the drugmaker to include a warning label.
 The victims of these drugs may still have a right to compensation despite the absence of a recall.

 Litigation involving dangerous drugs is often complicated.
 It takes time and skill to present a case in the best light.
 We know what it takes to win these cases.
 We can discuss your circumstances and answer your questions in a free initial consultation.
 Call us at 618-307-4085, toll free at 888-362-6890, or contact us online to learn more about our work in defective drug litigation.
-From our offices in Madison County, Illinois, and St. Peters, Missouri, we serve clients nationwide.
+From our offices in Madison County, Illinois, and St. Louis, Missouri, we serve clients nationwide.